Solutions of massive gravity theories in constant scalar invariant geometries: Homogeneous geometries

 Four types of normal forms are possible~: \begin{itemize} \item{Type $I$}

-this form is equivalent to $\text{diag.} (a,b+c,b-c)$, but the latter appears to be more easy to handle for solving the field equations.
-By changing the orientation (in which case $\mu$ also changes its sign), we always may assume that $a>0$ if it is non zero, otherwise that $b>0$ if non zero, etc.\\ Obviously this structure tensor density may correspond to any of the unimodular Bianchi types ($I,\,II,\, VI_0,\,VII_0,\, VIII,\,IX $) of real Lie algebras (see for instance Ortiz \cite{Ortiz1}).\\ The matrix component of Ricci tensor in the invariant frame, of the metric so defined reads
+this form is equivalent to $diag.\, (a,b+c,b-c)$, but the latter appears to be more easy to handle for solving the field equations.
+By changing the orientation (in which case $\mu$ is changing sign), we may always assume that if $a$ is non zero it is positive, otherwise that $b>0$ if $b$ is non zero, etc.\\ Obviously this structure tensor density may correspond to any of the unimodular Bianchi types ($I,\,II,\, VI_0,\,VII_0,\, VIII,\,IX $) of real Lie algebras (see for instance Ortiz \cite{Ortiz1}).\\ The traceless part of the Ricci tensor is :